NIST 800-171 Compliance

 NIST 800-171 DFARS

 The Defense Federal Acquisition Regulations Supplement (DFARS) are the Department of Defense’s (DoD) supplemental regulations of the Federal Acquisition Regulations (FAR).
 The NIST 800-171 DFARS primarily focus on DoD-wide policy, laws, deviations from FAR requirements, and DoD specific delegations of FAR requirements.
 Overseen by the Defense Acquisition Regulations System (DARS) Office, the primary mission is to develop and manage the guidelines and rules for acquisition in regard to services for the DoD.

 NIST 800-171 Compliance Requirements

 The mandate for the NIST Special Publication 800-171 requirement is in DFARS 252.204-7012, which specifically addresses “safeguarding covered defense information and cyber incident reporting.”
 The scope of this mandate addresses the NIST Requirement for Government contractors and subcontractors to establish and maintain safeguards (network security) that provide security in information that resides or is transmitted through contractor systems.

 NIST 800-171 CUI

-Driven by Executive Order 13556 (November 4, 2010), which established a CUI Program, the NIST Special Publication 800-171 (Protecting Controlled Unclassified Information in Non-federal Information Systems and Organizations) provides principle guidelines to a government-wide requirement for CUI.
-Any contractor doing business with the Federal government, which handles this type of information, is required to demonstrate the security controls and be compliant to the NIST 800-171 compliance requirements of this publication.
+Driven by Executive Order 13556 (November 4, 2010), which established a Controlled Unclassified Information (CUI) Program, the NIST Special Publication 800-171 (Protecting Controlled Unclassified Information in Non-federal Information Systems and Organizations) provides principal guidelines to a government-wide requirement for CUI.
+Any contractor doing business with the Federal government which handles this type of information, is required to demonstrate the security controls and be compliant with NIST 800-171 compliance requirements of this publication.
 A complete list of CUI categories can be found at the National Archives website.